 - For those who don’t open the reminder email, let’s send them one final note and take them out of the campaign.
 To do that, drag the _Send email_ action and drop it right after _No_.
 Click it, select _email D_, and click _Apply_

-- Finally, click the blue Save button to save the campaign, enter a name, description (optional but recommended) and start and end dates, and hit save
+_!Sitecore Marketing Automation - send email element_ 12.
+Finally, click the blue _Save_ button to save the campaign, enter a name, description (optional but recommended) and start and end dates, and hit save 13.
+To activate the campaign, click the play icon at the top and confirm

 And there it is, a step-by-step guide to creating a very simple marketing automation campaign in Sitecore.
 A few things to note before we wrap up though…